MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

 # Create a survey invitation

-If you want to send a survey using a platform other than Microsoft Forms Pro, such as Outlook, Gmail, or SMS, you can create a survey invitation using Microsoft Flow.
+If you want to send a survey using a platform other than Microsoft Forms Pro, such as Outlook, Gmail, or SMS, you can create a survey invitation using Power Automate.
 The survey invitation creates a personalized link that can be distributed by using a platform of your choice.

 1. Sign in to [flow.microsoft.com](https://flow.microsoft.com).

 2. Start to create a flow from scratch.
-For information on creating a flow from scratch, see [Create a flow in Microsoft Flow](https://docs.microsoft.com/flow/get-started-logic-flow).
+For information on creating a flow from scratch, see [Create a flow in Power Automate](https://docs.microsoft.com/flow/get-started-logic-flow).

 3. In the flow editor, add a trigger to start your flow.